aws-samples/serverless-patterns/s3-cloudfront-spa-tf/README.md

 6. Copy your front end assests

 ## Testing
-1. Go to your hosting Amazon S3 bucket.
+1. Go to AWS Console.
-2. Upload your front end content or Copy index.html from "s3-cloudfront-spa" pattern "src" folder for testing.
+2. Go to your hosting Amazon S3 bucket.
-3. Go to AWS Console.
+3. Upload your front end content or Copy index.html from "s3-cloudfront-spa" pattern "test" folder for testing.
 4. Go to AWS Cloudfront.
 5. Go to Distributions.
 5. Select your distribution domain and browse it. e.g ***********.cloudfront.net/index.html.